-In the final part of our ISO 26262 part 11 blog, we look at the additional information added to support semiconductor manufacturers assess dependent failures in integrated circuits.
+In the final part of our ISO 26262 part 11 blog (Read Post 1 here and Post 2: Base Failure Rates here), we look at the additional information added to support semiconductor manufacturers assess dependent failures in integrated circuits.

 The DFA section of part 11 provides guidelines for the identification and analysis of possible common cause and cascading failures between given elements, the assessment of their risk of violating a safety goal (or derived safety requirements) and the definition of safety measures to mitigate such risk if necessary.
 This is done to evaluate potential safety concept weaknesses and to provide evidence of the fulfilment of requirements concerning independence or freedom from interference identified during coexistence of elements analysis.